-Our Lady of Guadalupe Hall (1961): Our Lady of Guadalupe Hall, known as Guad Hall, consists of two separate wings-four floors for first-year women in St. Mary's Wing and three floors for first-year men in St. Joseph's Wing-joined together with a chapel, computer lab, lounge, TV and recreation room, kitchen and classrooms.
+Our Lady of Guadalupe Hall (1961): Our Lady of Guadalupe Hall, known as Guad Hall, consists of two separate wings-four floors for first-year women in St. Mary's Wing and two floors for first-year men and one floor for women in St. Joseph's Wing-joined together with a chapel, computer lab, lounge, TV and recreation room, kitchen and classrooms.
 Residents' rooms are equipped with high speed Internet, phone and cable television connections.
 The freshmen residence hall has a capacity to house 350 first-year residents and features the Health Center and Counseling Services offices in the Wellness Center located on the lower level of the building